 - 1. A bid identification Each procurement being bid shall be assigned a unique title or code for identification purposes. - 2.
 The place the sealed bid should be returned to and the deadline for accepting bids (time and date).
 This deadline shall be at least seven (7) days after the publication of the invitation to bid.
-The district shall record the time and date of receipt. - Adequate purchase description The bid specifications shall include a clear and concise description of the service and/or item(s) being purchased.
-If the purchase description is not published, the invitation to bid must clearly state how it may be obtained.
+The district shall record the time and date of receipt. - 3.
+Adequate purchase description The bid specifications shall include a clear and concise description of the service and/or item(s) being purchased.
+If the purchase description is not published, the invitation to bid must clearly state how it may be obtained. - 4.
+The length of the proposed contract, along with any extensions, must be included in the specifications. - 5.
+A statement identifying the method by which bids will be accepted and that the bid identification number must be stated on the face of the bid envelope, in the subject line for districts that accept e-mail bids, on the fax cover sheet for districts that accept fax bids, or communicated to the district staff person taking the phone bid for districts that accept phone bids.

-- 4. The length of the proposed contract, along with any extensions, must be included in the specifications. - 5.
-A statement identifying the method by which bids will be accepted and that the bid identification number must be stated on the face of the bid envelope, in the subject line for districts that accept e-mail bids, on the fax cover sheet for districts that accept fax bids, or communicated to the district staff person taking the phone bid for districts that accept phone bids. - 6.
-The time, date, and place of the public opening.
-The phrase "public opening" must be used. - 7.
+- 6. The time, date, and place of the public opening.
+The phrase "public opening" must be used.
+The public opening can be done in person or virtually but must be open to the public. - 7.
 A statement that bids must be guaranteed for a period of thirty (or more) days following the date of the bid opening.
 This period allows for district board review and approval of bids consistent with district policy.